radekm2000/ecommerce/README.md

 # E-commerce App

+## Check the app live at [ecommerce](https://exquisite-pasca-338883.netlify.app/login)

+To explore the additional admin dashboard feature, you can use the following test credentials for admin account:

+- **Username:** demoadmin
+- **Password:** demoadmin123

 This app is a simplified version of **Vinted**, following a similar layout.
 Below you will find basic information about the features.

 ## Features